 “Well, uh, Ah’m ’appy to see you, too,” he said, awkwardly.

 A short, black-haired girl joined him in the doorway.
 She had the practical look of a mechanic—worn leather fingerless gloves, fingers stained with oil and grease, and plainly colored clothing.
-To complete the look, she wore a pair of brass welding goggles on her forehead, and brandished a rusty pipe as her weapon.
-The pipe was crusted with blood and gore.
+To complete the look, she wore a pair of brass welding goggles on her forehead.
+Unlike most engineers Roderick had known, she brandished a samurai sword as her weapon.
+The sword was crusted with blood and gore.
 She was short in stature, but Roderick noticed her broad shoulders and her muscular build.
 The girl looked like she could pick Roderick up with one hand.
+She wiped the sword clean on a handkerchief and returned it to its sheath.

-“Kass,” said Kip, “This ’ere’s—actually, didn’t catch your name, sah.”
+“Kas,” said Kip, “This ’ere’s—actually, didn’t catch your name, sah.”

 “Roderick Steen,” Roderick replied, embracing her as if they were old friends.

 “Kasumi Hattori,” she replied awkwardly.
-“People call me Kass.”
+“People call me Kas.”

 “Sorry, I’m just very glad to see people.”

 “Yes, well, we didn’t think we’d find anyone in here.
-At least, nobody who wasn’t—” Kass trailed off.
+At least, nobody who wasn’t—” Kas trailed off.

 “A zombie?”
 Roderick ventured, pointing at the sea of corpses in the hall.

-“Is that what you call them?” asked Kass.
+“Is that what you call them?” asked Kas.

 Roderick shrugged.
 “As good a name as any.
 What are you doing in the prison?”